Guitar Practice – A Practical Guide

 You can try to make it fun, but at the end of the day, it’s just not something as exciting as picking up a guitar and knowing how to play it properly.

 Lucky for you, it only takes about 20 hours of practice to play well enough to start enjoying it.
-Those first 20 hours are crucial, and your practice time has to be focused, difficult and consistent.
+Those first 20 hours are crucial, and your practice has to be focused, difficult and consistent.

 Those are 3 key elements to effective guitar practice.